Flag of convenience: Extent of use

+The following table gives the distribution between the 10 largest world registries in terms of tonnage (millions dwt):

+Source: UNCTAD (estimates based on data supplied by Clarkson Research Services).
+The data refer to the beginning of an indicated year.

+In comparison, the total capacity of ships in the U.S. and U.K. registers as of 1 January 2024 is 13.2 mil. dwt and 11.1 mil. dwt respectively.

+Merchant marine fleet by country

+This list provides the total and the number of each type of privately or publicly owned commercial ship for each country; military ships are not included.

 Criticism

 There are a number of common threads found in criticisms of the flag of convenience system.
 One is that these flag states have insufficient regulations and that those regulations they do have are poorly enforced.
 Another is that, in many cases, the flag state cannot identify a shipowner, much less hold the owner civilly or criminally responsible for a ship's actions.
 As a result of this lack of flag state control, flags of convenience are criticized on grounds of enabling tax avoidance, providing an environment for conducting criminal activities, supporting terrorism, providing poor working conditions for seafarers, and having an adverse effect on the environment.

-David Cockroft, former general secretary of the ITF says:
+David Cockroft, former general secretary of the ITF, says:

 Panama has the largest maritime register, followed by Liberia.
-Landlocked Bolivia also has a major registry, as does Mongolia.
+Landlocked Mongolia also has a major registry, as does Bolivia.
 Also, some registers are based in other countries.
 For example, Panamanian overseas consulates manage the documentation and collect registration fees, Liberia's registry is managed by a company in Virginia and Bahamas' from the City of London.